-A reader in Romania wrote to say that he had decided to go foundationless in his Langstroth hives in order to avoid the chemical pesticides that are often found in commercial foundation.
+Too many drones?
+A reader in Romania wrote to say that he decided to go foundationless in his Langstroth hives in order to avoid the chemical pesticides that often occur in commercial foundation.
 However, after he made the switch his bees began building much more drone comb than they had previously.
 He asked if there is a way to keep the number of drone cells lower.

 The problem lies in honey bee genetics.
 Feral honey bees—that is, bees that have escaped into the wild and live without beekeeper interference—build comb that is approximately 25-30% drone cells.
 Higher and lower numbers have been reported, but this range seems about average.

-This plentiful number of drones is good for bees from the evolutionary point of view.
+This plentiful number of drones is good for bees from an evolutionary point of view.
 Most beekeepers, however, would be happier with fewer drones.
-With a lower proportion of drones you get more honey and more pollination service.
+With a lower proportion of drones, you get more honey and more pollination service.
 Not only do drones not forage, but they eat a lot of the food that is ferried back to the hive by the workers.

 Pre-stamped foundation lowers the number of drone cells in a managed colony.
 With pre-stamped foundation, a beekeeper may be able to keep the drone cells in a colony to 10-15%.
 This is a huge decrease from the 25-30% found in feral hives.